Gluten Free Indian Veg Breakfast

 Every kitchen is busy in the morning.
 You have to accommodate cooking breakfast as well take away tiffins for lunch.
 Given this situation, breakfast being quick and easy is a blessing.
 And if the recipe is made with just a few easily available ingredients, then it’s like icing on the cake.
 We have many such options.

 Jowar Palak appe, is one such example which makes use of only jowar flour, spinach and a handful of spices.
-Just mix them, add water and pour the batter into apple mound.
+Just mix them, add water and pour the batter into apple mould.
 Then 5 minutes is the only wait time before you can cook and serve them.

 Jowar Palak Appe